edgelesssys/docs.edgeless.systems/marblerun/workflows/define-manifest.md

 }
 ```

-In this example, `pkg0` is identified through `UniqueID`.
-Since `UniqueID` is the hash of the enclave software package, this means that `pkg0` cannot be updated.
+In this example, `backend` is identified through `UniqueID`.
+Since `UniqueID` is the hash of the enclave software package, this means that `backend` cannot be updated.
 (That is because any update to the package will change the hash.)

-In contrast, `pkg1` is identified through the triplet `SignerID`, `ProductID`, and `SecurityVersion`. `SignerID` cryptographically identifies the vendor of the package; `ProductID` is an arbitrary product ID chosen by the vendor, and `SecurityVersion` is the security-patch level of the product.
+In contrast, `frontend` is identified through the triplet `SignerID`, `ProductID`, and `SecurityVersion`. `SignerID` cryptographically identifies the vendor of the package; `ProductID` is an arbitrary product ID chosen by the vendor, and `SecurityVersion` is the security-patch level of the product.
 See our [adding a service hands-on](workflows/add-service.md#step-21-define-the-enclave-software package) on how to get these values for a given service.

 ## Marbles